We support New Zealand journalists in learning more about Asia by providing travel grants, internships and access to Asia-related forums and speakers

 Travel and discretionary grants for journalists

 Each year, our travel and discretionary grants programme offers New Zealand journalists the chance to travel to Asia to research and prepare stories.
+The next grant deadline in Monday 3 July.

 These grants support independent and self-managed travel to the region by New Zealand journalists.
 The Asia New Zealand Foundation does not make travel arrangements and cannot sponsor visas.